Bsal13/Offensive-Security-Proving-Grounds-Boxes/Proving Grounds DVR4 2 (Intermediate) Windows Box.md

 ![](Pasted%20image%2020221009192437.png)

-#### - Ran a privilege escalation script but couldn't find anything interseting
+#### - Ran a privilege escalation script but couldn't find anything interesting

 #### - Typed "dir /a" in the C: directory to find any hidden directorys/files and found hidden directory "ProgramData"